Certificate/License Preparation Programs

 - To reshape school practice by training school based mental health professionals to provide more systemic, whole school interventions and more efficiently meet students’ needs.

 - To provide a cutting-edge program for school based mental health professionals to learn how to become more data-driven and evidence-informed in their school mental health practice.

 Length of Program.
-The program begins in the Spring semester (January) and can be completed in 2 years full time, or students can complete courses at their own pace, as long as the program is completed within 5 years from the start date.
+The program begins in the Fall semester (August) and can be completed in 2 years full time, or students can complete courses at their own pace, as long as the program is completed within 5 years from the start date.

 Curriculum.
 This program consists of 15 credit hours, including two synchronous courses and two required asynchronous online courses, and one hybrid elective class (combining online learning and a weekend Education Immersion experience) in Advanced School Mental Health Practice.